American Cordillera: North America

-The ranges of the Cordillera from Mexico northward are collectively called the North American Cordillera.

-From north to south, this sequence of overlapping and parallel ranges begins with the Alaska Range and the Brooks Range in Alaska and runs through the Yukon into British Columbia.
+The overlapping and parallel ranges begin in the north with the Alaska Range and Brooks Range in Alaska, and run through the Yukon into British Columbia.
 The main belt of the Rocky Mountains along with the parallel Columbia Mountains and Coast Ranges of mountains and islands continue through British Columbia and Vancouver Island.
 In the United States, the Cordillera branches include the Rockies, the Sierra Nevada, the Cascades, and various small Pacific coastal ranges.
 In Mexico, the Cordillera continues through the Sierra Madre Occidental and Sierra Madre Oriental, as well as the backbone mountains of the Baja California peninsula.

-The Cordillera continues on through the mountain ranges of Central America in Guatemala, Honduras, Nicaragua, Costa Rica, and Panama, and becomes the Andes Mountains of South America.
+The Cordillera carries on through the mountain ranges of Central America in Guatemala, Honduras, Nicaragua, Costa Rica, and Panama, and becomes the Andes Mountains of South America.

 South America and Antarctica

-The Cordillera, having continued through Central America, continues through South America and even to the Antarctic.
+The Cordillera, having extended through Central America, continues through South America and even to the Antarctic.
 In South America, the Cordillera is known as the Andes Mountains.
-The Andes with their parallel chains and the island chains off the coast of Chile continue through Colombia, Venezuela, Ecuador, Peru, Bolivia, Argentina, and Chile to the southernmost tip of South America at Tierra del Fuego.
+The Andes, with their parallel chains and the island chains off the coast of Chile, extend through Colombia, Venezuela, Ecuador, Peru, Bolivia, Argentina, and Chile to the southernmost tip of South America at Tierra del Fuego.
 The Cordillera continues along the Scotia Arc before reaching the mountains of the Antarctic Peninsula.